-In the early summer of 2013, I heard about a technical conference in the Chicago area that was spinning up for its second year - and whose organizers were trying to focus on establishing community relationships and breaking away from the typical “tech conference” experience.
-I attended and brought Jeff Key with me to That Conference (yes, "That Conference" is the actual name).
+In the early summer of 2013, I heard about a technical conference in the Chicago area that was spinning up for its second year – and whose organizers were trying to focus on establishing community relationships and breaking away from the typical “tech conference” experience.
+I attended That Conference (yes, “That Conference” is the actual name).

 Well, Jeff and I were both blown away by our time at the event.
 The breadth of technical topics discussed and the overall enthusiasm of the attendees made this conference like no other event that we’ve attended before.
 After the conference ended, I requested to join the organizing team for That Conference 2014 and Jeff decided to bring the whole InRule development team to the 2014 event.
 And on top of that, InRule signed up to be a Platinum-level sponsor!

 So last month our entire development team, plus a handful our non-dev cohorts, all made the drive up to the Wisconsin Dells – some of us bringing along our family (yep, that’s right, we brought our families to a tech conference — more on that below) to attend That Conference 2014.